czczup/FAST/README.md

 ## News
+- `Nov 28, 2024:` TextNet and FAST have been officially integrated into [transformers](https://github.com/huggingface/transformers).
-- `Mar 11, 2024:`🚀🚀 FAST has been integrated into the [docTR](https://github.com/mindee/doctr), a seamless, high-performing & accessible library for OCR-related tasks.
+- `Mar 11, 2024:` 🚀🚀 FAST has been integrated into the [docTR](https://github.com/mindee/doctr), a seamless, high-performing & accessible library for OCR-related tasks.
-- `Jan 10, 2023:`🚀 Code and models are released.
+- `Jan 10, 2023:` 🚀 Code and models are released.
 - `Dec 06, 2022:` Code and models of FAST will be released in this repository.

 ## Zero-shot Video Text Detection Demo

 https://user-images.githubusercontent.com/23737120/212238686-64a68149-1c09-44cb-ba26-e1dfb609db9e.mp4

 ## Catalog